-The Community Hearing Health Collaborative (CHHC) at NewYork-Presbyterian Hospital is devoted to addressing the needs of infants with hearing loss or Deaf and Hard of hearing by supporting, educating, empowering, and connecting families to social, educational, and medical resources necessary to realize the full potential of the child.
+The Community Hearing Health Collaborative (CHHC) at NewYork-Presbyterian Hospital (NYPH) is devoted to addressing the needs of infants with hearing loss or Deaf and Hard of hearing by supporting, educating, empowering, and connecting families to social, educational, and medical resources necessary to realize the full potential of the child.

 The ultimate goal of CHHC is to raise community-level awareness about the significance of hearing loss and its early diagnosis and treatment, as well as the critical need to support families on their journey.
 As a result, transform the health and social outcomes of children with hearing loss or Deaf and Hard of hearing.

-The Community Hearing Health Collaborative works in collaboration with NewYork-Presbyterian Hospital Center for Community Health Navigation (CCHN) and Northern Manhattan Perinatal Partnership (NMPP), a local community-based organization.
-We aim to provide social and medical resources to children who fail infant hearing screening or have received a hearing loss diagnosis.
-Our bilingual Community Health Workers are fully trained in childhood hearing loss and its consequences.
+CHHC is an extension of NYPH’s Center for Community Health Navigation (CCHN) and partners with the Northern Manhattan Perinatal Partnership (NMPP), a local community-based organization.
+Collectively, we aim to provide social and medical resources to children who fail infant hearing screening or have received a hearing loss diagnosis.
+Our bilingual community health workers (CHWs) are fully trained in childhood hearing loss and its consequences.
 They work alongside families to:

 - Empower them to meet the needs of their child diagnosed with hearing loss or Deaf and Hard of hearing

 - Assist in the early intervention referral process for hearing device fitting and speech-language services

 - Assist in the coordination of medical appointments (otolaryngology, audiology, cardiology, genetics, ophthalmology, and imaging as indicated)

 - Encourage adherence to medical and audiological recommendations